 When Most People Apply Fertilizer To Their Grass

-It’s important to make sure you don’t fertilize your lawn in the middle of a drought when it’s dry and brown.
+It’s important to make sure you don’t fertilize your lawn in the middle of a drought when the soil is dry and the lawn is brown.
 You’ll likely only end up doing damage because the soil hasn’t had enough water, and you might even burn it.

-Make sure you wait for when the temperature cools down in the fall and use a long-releasing fertilizer if you can.
+Make sure you wait for when the temperature cools down in the fall and use a slow release nitrogen fertilizer if you can.
 The grass will still grow during the fall, and you’ll give your lawn a stronger start the next spring.

 The Bottom Line

 Depending on your lawn, you can fertilize anywhere from one to about four times a year.

 Don’t fertilize your zoysia grass during a heatwave or a drought, because the fertilizer can burn the blades.

 It’s also best to apply fertilizer in the evening or late afternoon and water afterwards.
 This way, the sun won’t scorch the lawn when you’ve applied chemicals to it.